florianmorath/piChain/README.md

 ## Usage

-First one needs to setup the Node instances (each node represents a peer in the network):
+First, one needs to setup the Node instances (each node represents a peer in the network):
 A Node constructor takes two arguments, a node index and a peers dictionary.
 The peers dictionary contains an (ip,port) pair for each node.
 With the `node_index` argument one can select which node from the peers dictionary is running "locally".
 The `tx_committed` field of a Node instance is a callable that is called once a transaction has been committed.
 By calling `start_server()` on the Node instance the local node will try to connect to its peers.
 Note: `start_server()` starts the twisted main loop.